-Huddersfield Town completed the signing of Australian international midfielder Aaron Mooy on a season-long loan from Manchester City in early July 2016.
+Huddersfield Town completed the signing of Australian international midfielder Aaron Mooy from Manchester City for an undisclosed fee in late June 2017.

 The 26 year-old, who joined the Premier League club from Australian A-League side Melbourne City a week ahead of his Town move, was born in Sydney and stands at 5’ 11” tall.

 An attack-minded central midfield player, he had scored five goals in 16 caps for the Australian national side ahead of his move and arrived having set a new A-League record of 20 assists in the 2015/16 campaign.

 Mooy, who also holds a Dutch passport through his mother’s heritage, will wear the number 10 shirt during his time at Huddersfield Town.

 Aaron started his career in New South Wales, but moved to England in 2006 to join the Bolton Wanderers Academy.
 As a Bolton player he featured in the Under-20 World Cup for Australia in 2009 before rejecting a new contract with the Trotters a year later in favour of regular First Team football.

 Mooy subsequently joined Scottish Premiership club St. Mirren that October and went on to score twice in 29 appearances before leaving in the summer of 2012.